colebolebole/pwrcheckr/README.md

 # pwrcheckr
-A simple tool to generate a detailed graph of your battery health
+A free and open source tool that generates a detailed battery report for laptops!
 # Preview

 ---